mauroreisvieira/redom-tailwindcss/docs/v3/examples/commits.md

 # GitHub Commits Example

-> This example fetches latest Vue.js commits data from GitHub’s API and displays them as a list.
+> This example fetches latest RE:DOM commits data from GitHub’s API and displays them as a list.
 You can switch between the master and dev branches.

 ```json
 {